mmcdermott/MEDS_transforms/README.md

 The fundamental design philosophy of this repository can be summarized as follows:

-1. _(The MEDS Assumption)_: All structured electronic health record (EHR) data can be represented as a series of events, each of which is associated with a patient, a timestamp, and a set of codes and numerical values.
-This representation is the Medical Event Data Standard (MEDS) format, and in this repository we use it in the "flat" format, where data is organized as rows of `patient_id`, `timestamp`, `code`, `numerical_value` columns.
+1. _(The MEDS Assumption)_: All structured electronic health record (EHR) data can be represented as a series of events, each of which is associated with a patient, a time, and a set of codes and numerical values.
+This representation is the Medical Event Data Standard (MEDS) format, and in this repository we use it in the "flat" format, where data is organized as rows of `patient_id`, `time`, `code`, `numerical_value` columns.
 2. _Easy Efficiency through Sharding_: MEDS datasets in this repository are sharded into smaller, more manageable pieces (organized as separate files) at the patient level (and, during the raw-data extraction process, the event level).
 This enables users to scale up their processing capabilities ad nauseum by